algolia/docsearch/docs/src/config-file.md

 key internally to keep track of any unintended spike or drop that could reveal a misconfiguration.

-You don't have to touch, we're documenting it here in case you were wondering what this was about.
+You don't have to touch it, we're documenting it here in case you were wondering what this was about.

 ### `only_content_level` _Optional_

-When `only_content_level` is set to `true`, then the crawler won't create records for each `lvlX` selectors, but only for the `text` selectors.
+When `only_content_level` is set to `true`, then the crawler won't create records for the `lvlX` selectors.

 If used, `min_indexed_level` is ignored.